• Skip to primary navigation

 Measure out the spices ahead of time, including grating the ginger.

 3-4 hours before serving, heat the skillet and warm the oil.
-Then add the squash, browning the cut sides, about 5 minutes.
+Then add the squash, browning the cut sides, for about 5 minutes.
 Do this in batches to avoid crowding the pan.

 Set squash aside.
 Quickly toast the ginger and spices in the remaining oil.
 Then add the tomato sauce, stock and sugar.
 Bring to a boil and simmer for a couple of minutes.
 Add to the slow cooker insert and layer squash in the sauce.
 Cook on HIGH heat for 2 hours (or low for 4 hours).
-If your slow cooker switches to a keep warm setting, it will be fine for an hour or so and will keep for you until dinner is ready.
+If your slow cooker switches to a keep-warm setting, it will be fine for an hour or so and will keep for you until dinner is ready.

 For busy weeknights:

-I like to brown the squash and make the sauce in the morning or night before and get everything set in the slow cooker insert and keep refrigerated until cooking time.
+I like to brown the squash and make the sauce in the morning or the night before get everything set in the slow cooker insert and keep refrigerated until cooking time.
 Mid-afternoon, take the insert out of the fridge and start the cooking.

 acorn squash slow roasted in a sweet and tangy sauce on a serving platter